Muslim women whose relatives were killed in the massacre outside the Srebrenica-Potočari memorial in Srebrenica, Bosnia. All photos by the author

 A goat farmer stands in a field next to the Srebrenica-Potočari_ Memorial and Cemetery for the Victims of the 1995 Genocide._

 From 1992 to 1995, the Bosnian Institute of the United Kingdom counted some 296 villages that were wiped off the map in this area around Srebrenica, though not all were Muslim (in fact, some Serbian villages were destroyed by Bosnian army forces in response to the invasion, and Bosnians committed some atrocities of their own, which helped keep the cycle of ethnic conflict going for years to come).
 Some 70,000 people were displaced from their homes in this region, with many thousands of Muslims killed.
 The chaos was largely ignored by much of the rest of the world.
-This inaction has now come back to haunt the United Nations, who had even set up the first-ever UN “Safe Zone” in the area but failed to prevent the massacre during the weeks after July 11, 1995.
+This inaction has now come back to haunt the United Nations, who had even set up the first ever UN “Safe Zone” in the area, but failed to prevent the massacre during the weeks after the 11th of July, 1995.

 Dutch graffiti on the walls of the former UN peacekeeping headquarters